Kansas's 35th Senate district

 Kansas's 35th Senate district is one of 40 districts in the Kansas Senate.
-It has been represented by Republican Rick Wilborn since a 2014 special election.
+It has been represented by Republican T. J. Rose since the 2024 Kansas Senate election.

 Geography

 District 35 covers the rural geographical center of the state to the north of Wichita, including all of Chase, Ellsworth, Marion, McPherson, and Morris Counties and parts of Dickinson and Rice Counties.
 Communities in the district include McPherson, Hillsboro, Ellsworth, Lyons, Lindsborg, Sterling, Marion, Council Grove, Herington, and Moundridge.

 The district is located entirely within Kansas's 1st congressional district, and overlaps with the 68th, 70th, 73rd, 74th, 108th, 113th, and 114th districts of the Kansas House of Representatives.